 Even for the best investors, outcomes are random and unpredictable.
 However, the best investors do have several tricks up their sleeves that make their odds better than just a random spray-and-pray approach to investing.
 The tips and tricks that Jason believes make a difference are the ones he shares in Angel.

 To have an investment that will potentially make you money, by definition it must look “crazy” or “stupid” to other people.

 If everyone knew that a deal was a sure thing, then those expectations would already be priced into that investment.
 This means your investment wouldn’t get the once-in-a-lifetime returns you would expect.
-Even for some of today’s largest businesses like Airbnb, Uber, and many others, the list of respected investors that passed on those deals in their earliest stages is long.
-This is something I often have to remind myself of; to make money, simply being correct is not enough (e.g. Company XYZ will be successful).
-You have to be better than other investors who likely have the same information and have drawn similar conclusions to you.
+Even for some of today’s largest businesses like Airbnb, Uber, and many others, the list of well-known investors who passed on those deals in their earliest stages is long.
+This is something I often have to remind myself of.
+That is, to make money, being correct is not enough (e.g. Company XYZ will be successful).
+You have to be superior to other investors who likely have the same information and have drawn similar conclusions to you.

 You can make your own luck.

 Although most of life and most investment outcomes are random, Jason believes that luck is not random.
 He believes that by “...just do[ing] the work” and by surrounding yourself with other successful people, you can create more luck for yourself.

 Monthly investor updates are the pulse of a startup's health.